|Medical services in the UK||Accessing health care

 Location: Basement of Hilda Besse Building

-The College Doctor visits the College twice a week during term time (weeks 1-8 inclusive) at the following times:
+The College Doctor visits the College during term time (weeks 1-8 inclusive) at the following times:

 Appointments are needed to see the Doctor.
 The appointments book is kept in the Lodge - please ask the Duty Porter.